Human-Centered Teaching with AI

 Through individual and group exploration and experimentation, we apply AI to proven teaching techniques such as Universal Design for Learning (UDL), Transparency in Learning and Teaching (TILT), backward design, inclusive teaching strategies, and social/active learning that promotes peer-informed critical thinking.

 • “This is one of the most effectively designed and supportive courses I’ve taken at UW.
-I had very limited knowledge of AI and its applications for teaching when I enrolled, and the course discussions and activities have been really valuable in getting practical experience with the benefits and drawbacks”
+I had very limited knowledge of AI and its applications for teaching when I enrolled, and the course discussions and activities have been really valuable in getting practical experience with the benefits and drawbacks.”

 • “Great course, I would definitely recommend to other colleagues, it is both useful for teaching, research and even for personal use and career development.”

-About the Instructors
+About the Instructor

 John Martin’s PhD looked at experiential and game-based learning.
 He’s taught on campus (first-year to graduate students) since 2012.
 His interest in collaborative experiential learning has led him to embrace technology to build trust-filled social learning environments.
 He’s helped students and educators transition from typewriters to word processors, from standalone computers to the internet, from desktops to laptops to tablets to mobile phones.
 He’s developed augmented reality apps for learning, and leans into new learning tech as it develops.
 So here we are with AI!
 His own ADHD-issues have driven him to approach generative AI, like the many other potentially-dehumanizing technologies before it, with determined optimism, leaning in to harness them to help the full spectrum of learners.